 Through his hard work, love and dedication, Willard built a strong legacy of men and women.
 He leaves to celebrate his homegoing; his wife of 71 years Corine Rhodes Jackson, five children born to this union, Judiffie “Judy” (Richard) preceded in death, Gale (Richardine), Kenneth (Michele), Loretta (Kevin), & Gregory (Kim).
 Thirteen grandchildren Richard (Kelly), Keith (Krystal), Kenneth (Sandy), Kenan (Shawanda), Maiya (Edward), Raquel, Nikita, Kiah, Deja, Kameron (Brianna), Nia, Naya, and Kayla; Nineteen Great-Grandchildren, Eleven Great-Great Grandchildren, extended family and a host of nieces and nephews.

 Willard will forever be remembered as a loving husband, father, and grandfather.
 He will be greatly missed.

-To send flowers to Willard D. Jackson's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Willard D. Jackson, please visit our floral store.